barakatimothy/Justclimate/README.md

 # Justclimate
-This is a climate justice application that aims to bring meaningfull change to marginalised communities.
+This is a climate justice application that aims to bring meaningfull change to marginalised communities through climate act